aayushdalal/Fanite/README.md

 > **Trade-off:** a larger model would likely improve recall on subtle or highly technical queries.
 It was deliberately not the first lever pulled — cross-encoder reranking (see [Future Improvements](#-future-improvements)) recovers more retrieval quality per unit of added latency than swapping the base embedding model does, since it only has to run on the top-k candidates, not the full 50,000-document corpus.

-### Why 384 dimensions

-Not a choice at all, in the tunable-hyperparameter sense — 384 is fixed by MiniLM-L6's hidden size.
-It's included as its own decision point because it *cascades*: the FAISS index is built with `IndexFlatIP(384)`, every cached embedding matrix is `(N, 384)`, and the query encoder must produce `(1, 384)` or every downstream shape check fails.
-Picking the embedding model *is* picking the dimensionality — they're the same decision viewed from two angles.

-### Why a Bi-Encoder instead of a Cross-Encoder

-A bi-encoder (what this project uses) encodes the query and every document **independently**, so all 50,000 document vectors can be computed once, offline, and reused for every future query — only the query itself needs encoding at request time.
-A cross-encoder instead feeds the query and a candidate document into the transformer *together*, letting attention flow between them, which produces meaningfully more accurate relevance scores — but it means every single query–document pair has to go through a full transformer forward pass.
-There is no way to precompute a cross-encoder score without knowing the query in advance, which makes it computationally infeasible as a first-stage retriever over 50,000 documents (that's 50,000 transformer forward passes *per query*, versus one).

-> **Trade-off:** this is exactly why cross-encoder reranking is a [Future Improvement](#-future-improvements) rather than the retrieval method itself — as a second stage over just the top-20 or so bi-encoder candidates, a cross-encoder's cost becomes trivial while its accuracy gain is fully realized.

-### Why FAISS `IndexFlatIP`

-`Flat` means exact, brute-force search — every query is compared against every one of the 50,000 vectors, with no approximation or clustering. `IP` means Inner Product.
-At 50,000 vectors × 384 dimensions, brute-force search is not a performance risk; it comfortably fits the sub-second latency budget (see [Performance Metrics](#-performance-metrics)) while guaranteeing **100% recall** — no result is ever missed due to an approximate index's clustering boundaries.
-The project's own reasoning, direct from `Search_Engine.ipynb`: *if this were 15 million papers instead of 50,000, `IndexFlatIP` would be replaced with `IndexIVFFlat`* to trade a small, tunable amount of recall for sub-linear search time.
-At the current scale, that trade isn't worth making yet.

-### Why Cosine Similarity — and why L2 Normalization + Inner Product is how it's computed

-These are two different questions with one answer between them, and it's worth separating *what* metric was chosen from *how* it's computed efficiently.

-**What:** cosine similarity measures the *angle* between two vectors, not their magnitude.
-That distinction matters directly for this project — a one-sentence abstract and a ten-sentence abstract about the same topic should score as highly similar, even though the ten-sentence version's raw embedding vector will typically have a larger magnitude.
-Euclidean distance is sensitive to that magnitude difference; cosine similarity ignores it entirely, which is the correct behavior for comparing documents of very different lengths.

-**How:** FAISS does not ship a native cosine similarity metric — it ships a highly optimized inner product.
-The identity `L2-normalized inner product = cosine similarity` is the bridge: `faiss.normalize_L2()` scales every vector to unit length *before* it goes anywhere near the index, so `IndexFlatIP`'s raw dot product output is, mathematically, already the cosine similarity score.
-This is why `faiss_embeddings = embeddings.copy()` appears before normalization in `Search_Engine.ipynb` — `normalize_L2` mutates its input in place, and the original unnormalized embeddings needed to be preserved for other uses in the notebook.

 ### Why DistilBART instead of `facebook/bart-large-cnn`